 If you don’t have clear safety standards in your ministry, I would suggest that this just became priority #1 for you and your ministry.
 If you need a place to start, our partners at KidCheck offer a terrific resource called Improving Child Safety and Security in Your Organization.

 “If you are breathing, we will take you!”
-That seems to be the standards in some churches.
+That seems to be the standard in some churches.
 And, to be honest, there was a time when that might’ve been more true than not in my own ministry.

 But I discovered something: not only was I putting my ministry at risk by taking anyone and everyone, but I was also making things much more difficult for me!
 You see, taking anyone who’s breathing means taking people with bad attitudes, bad habits, poor skills, and much more.
 That creates a lot of mess that I will eventually have to clean up.